bold-italic/react-public-API/README.md

 * ![JavaScript](https://img.shields.io/badge/-JavaScript-323330.svg?style=flat&logo=javascript&logoColor=F7DF1E)

 ## Features
-* A search form returns anywhere from 0 to a maximum of 100 results.
+* A search form returns anywhere from 0 to a maximum of 100 results
-* Automatically counts the number of records.
+* Automatically counts the number of records

 ## Acknowledgments